senaite/senaite.core/src/senaite/core/tests/doctests/InstrumentsImportInterface.rst

 Instruments import interface
 ----------------------------

-We are going to test all instruments import interfaces on this one doctest
+We are going to test all instruments import interfaces:

 1. These files can only be added on `tests/files/instruments/`
 2. The filenames(files to be imported) have to have the same name as their import data interface i.e